RMITLibrary/easy_cite/markdown/rmitharvard.md

     **Paraphrasing** is when you express the author’s ideas in your own words.
 Paraphrasing is generally preferred to quotes as they show you understand and can explain the ideas you have read rather than simply copying them.

     **A direct quote** is when you use the exact words from the original source.
 Use quotes sparingly, such as when the exact words of the author are important to the claim you are making.
 Put direct quotes between single inverted commas (quotation marks).
-Include a page number in the in-text reference if available.
+Include a page number in the in-text citation if available.

     In-text citations include the author’s family name (or company or organisation name, if the author is a company or organisation) and year of publication, with page numbers (if available) required for quotes.